ibal1120/Projects/README.md

 # Projects
-Repository to add and share projects
+Repository to add and share projects.
+Elevating past homework assignments and projects.